saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - Used to pass function as arguments and/or return function as value.

 ### Local functions: function with in a function
-- local function allows code reuse(?).
+- Local function allows code reuse(?).

 ### Anonymous functions Vs lambda expression
-- Af allows mutliple return calls.
+- Anonymous function allows mutliple return calls.
-- Af : multiple returns, can specify return type.
+- Anonymous function: multiple returns, can specify return type.

 Like named functions, anonymous functions can contain any number of expressions.
 The returned value of the function is the result of the final expression.